 Here’s a look at what we felt were the best places to see in Central Park during a self-guided walking tour.

 Map- Points of Interest in Central Park

-To help you plan your visit, I made a map of the main sites in Central Park we saw during our walking tour.
+To help you plan your visit, I made a map of the main sites in Central Park we saw during our walking tour (the purple stars).

 The Pond and Gapstow Bridge